joshuaemayer/Springboard-Capstone-Project-One/README.md

 # Deliverables

-Associated code, paper, and presentation.
-In addition, I plan to publish a blog post as my final presentation.
+Associated code, paper, and presentation are included in the associated files.

+In addition, the final blog post may be found at https://www.linkedin.com/pulse/using-machine-learning-select-my-next-craft-beer-josh-mayer